kamilstan/simple-file-explorer/README.md

+# Simple File Explorer

+## Introduction

+This project is a front-end application made in React.js, TypeScript and CSS modules.

+It is a recruitment task for the position of Junior React Developer.

+## Technologies used in the project

+The project was written in React.js and TypeScript.
+I used CSS modules for styling.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).